Andre-Kikuchi/push_swap/README.md

 - four sorting strategies with different complexity classes;
 - an adaptive strategy based on the initial disorder of the input;
 - a benchmark mode that reports execution metrics;
-- a bonus `checker` program that validates a sequence of operations;
 - stacks implemented with circular arrays.

 ---